Literacy and English

-Writing Pupils learn to write in a style appropriate to the task, using suitable organisation and vocabulary and punctuating many of their sentences accurately.
+Pupils learn to write in a style appropriate to the task, using suitable organisation and vocabulary and punctuating most of their sentences accurately.
 They begin to spell less frequently used words, using a dictionary if necessary, with increasing confidence and accuracy.
-Pupils are expected to use a fluent legible style of handwriting.
+Pupils are expected to use a fluent, legible, linked style of handwriting.

-In Primary 4 pupils are mostly taught Mathematics in mixed class groups in order to best address the range of individual abilities and learning needs.
-These groups are drawn up by the class teachers, in consultation with the Head of Learning and Teaching P1 to P5, from evidence gathered through a variety of assessments.
+In Primary 4, pupils are taught Numeracy and Mathematics in sets in order to best address the range of individual abilities and learning needs.
+These groupings are drawn up by the class teachers, in consultation with the Head of Junior School from evidence gathered through a variety of assessments.

-Information Handling Pupils collect information using a questionnaire or tally chart and develop their "graphing" skills to include bar charts graduated in multiple units.
-They use simple spreadsheets to create bar graphs and pie charts and continue to develop their skills of interpretation.
+Pupils collect information using a questionnaire or tally chart and develop their ‘graphing’ skills to include bar charts graduated in multiple units.
+They use simple spreadsheets to create bar graphs and continue to develop their skills of interpretation.

 In Primary 4, scientific ideas are developed through play, investigations, first-hand experiences and discussion.
 A highlight of the first term is a trip to Edinburgh Zoo to further the study of vertebrates and invertebrates.